-Restrictions concerning the origin of goods are, in principle, acceptable, and, under certain circumstances, such as in relation to protected geographical indications (PGIs), might even be necessary.
-For further guidance on restrictions required on the grounds of Article 7(1)(j) to (I) EUTMR, see the Guidelines, Part B, Examination, Section 4, Absolute Grounds for Refusal.
+Restrictions concerning the origin of goods are, in principle, acceptable, and, under certain circumstances, such as in relation to geographical indications (GIs), might even be necessary.
+For further guidance on restrictions required on the grounds of Article 7(1)(j) to (I) EUTMR, see the Guidelines, Part B, Examination, Section 4, Absolute Grounds for Refusal, and on GIs in lists of goods and services, see paragraph 4.3.6.